IDAES/idaes-pse/docs_rst/developer/testing.rst

 Mocking
 ~~~~~~~
-Besides something the California contingent does of Pittsburgh weather, "mocking" is
-an important technique for avoiding too many dependencies that will make your tests
+Mocking is a common, but important, technique for avoiding dependencies that make your tests
 slow, fragile, and harder to understand.
 The basic idea is to
 replace dependencies with fake, or "mock", versions of them that will provide just
 enough realism for the test.
 Python provides a library, `unittest.mock <https://docs.python.org/dev/library/unittest.mock.html>`_,